 Turning Point turns 35

 Since 1978, thousands of area residents have walked through the doors of Turning Point Counseling Services, founded and originally located in the quaint brick building at the junction of Main Street and Hopkinton Common, the fabled starting point of the Boston Marathon.
 Today, TP is situated in a comfortable and friendly office at 63 South St. Suite #140, Hopkinton, MA.
-The children, adolescents, adults, couples, and families came seeking answers to some of life’s most perplexing problems.
+The children, adolescents, adults, and families came seeking answers to some of life’s most perplexing problems.
 And every step of the way, the people at Turning Point Counseling Services have helped them through.

 This past year, Turning Point celebrated over 3 decades providing counseling services, and while the years have passed, the need for good counseling has not diminished.
 In fact, generations of area local families have turned to Turning Point for guidance and support.